Health of Abraham Lincoln

 Abraham Lincoln's health has been the subject of both contemporaneous commentary and subsequent hypotheses by historians and scholars.
 Until middle age, his health was fairly good for the time.
 He contracted malaria in 1830 and 1835; the latter was the worse of the two cases.
 He contracted smallpox in 1863 during an 1863 to 1864 epidemic in Washington, D.C.

-Throughout his life he experienced periods of depression, which could be genetic, due to life experiences or trauma, or both.
+Throughout his life he experienced periods of depression, which could have been genetic, due to life experiences or trauma, or both.
 Lincoln took blue mass pills, which contained mercury.
 Based on his behavior and physical condition while taking the pills and after he quit taking them, Lincoln may have suffered from mercury poisoning.
-It has been theorized that Lincoln had Marfan syndrome or, more likely, Multiple endocrine neoplasia type 2B, both rare genetic diseases.
+It has been theorized that Lincoln had Marfan syndrome or Multiple endocrine neoplasia type 2B, both rare genetic diseases.

 Health and trauma

 Despite the following occurrences, Lincoln's health up until middle age was fairly good for his day.